Project REBUILD

 Most reservists do not require financial assistance.
 However, Ten Gav works specifically with exceptional cases – families whose financial reality was fundamentally disrupted by reserve service in ways that government compensation does not adequately address.
 This includes reservists who were independent contractors, shift workers, or self-employed, whose income was irregular or performance-based and therefore not fully reflected in standard compensation frameworks.
 In many cases, families also incurred additional expenses during reserve service and are now contending with loan repayments and accumulated debt.

 Project REBUILD was created to respond to these precise gaps.
 Its purpose is preventative: to help families regain stability before temporary disruption turns into long-term financial crisis and dependence on welfare systems.
+This includes not only financial instability, but also the emotional and psychological strain that prolonged reserve service places on families, particularly on spouses who are carrying the day-to-day burden at home while navigating ongoing uncertainty.

 How the REBUILD Fund Works